 - 1.1 Pipes shall be cleaned and flushed immediately prior to CCTV inspection. - 1.2 All silt, debris and other foreign substances are to be removed from the sewer prior to commencing video inspection.
 If any of these items are discovered during an inspection, the inspection will be erased and the lines are to be cleaned and re-videoed. - 1.3 Storm and sanitary sewers are to be inspected separately and be submitted on separate USB Flash Drives with separate reports. - 1.4 Each USB Flash Drive is to be accompanied by a printed report containing the observations made during inspection.
 The video is to be good quality and in focus.
-The USB Flash Drive is to be playable on a computer (Windows Media Player).
+All CCTV files shall be provided to the Town in .mp4 format; other file types will not be accepted.
 Videos that are of poor quality or that cannot be played will be rejected by the Town. - 1.5 The Developer's Engineer shall review the USB Flash Drives and reports prior to submission to ensure completeness and accuracy, and to ensure videos meet Town Standards. - 1.6 Should repairs be required, the Developer's Engineer is to provide repair methodology for Town's approval.
 Re-video is required after approval is granted and the repair is complete. - 1.7 USB Flash Drive labels and covering page of the report are to include the name of the subdivision, Town subdivision number, USB Flash Drive/report identification number, street names if possible, and the name of the Contractor performing the inspection.
-The label is not to include the name or job number of the general contractor. - 1.8 The videos on USB Flash Drives shall have alpha-numeric data recorded on it before the inspection of any sewer section.
+The label is not to include the name or job number of the general contractor. - 1.8 Thevideos on USB Flash Drives shall have alpha-numeric data recorded on it before the inspection of any sewer section.
 The data will be recorded for 2030 seconds, during which time the camera is to be stationary and have the distance counter set to 0.0.